Optical Approach to Gravitational Redshift: Plasma Effect of Corona

 The time required for radar signals to travel to Mercury and be reflected back to Earth is $2[t(r_E,r_0)+t(r_0,r_M)]$, where $r_E$ and $r_M$ are astronomical radii of the orbits of the Earth and the Mercury around the Sun.
 The round-trip excess time delay is then given by $\delta t=2[t(r_E,r_0)+t(r_0,r_M)-T(r_E,r_0)-T(r_0,r_M)]$, where $T(r_E,r_0)$ and $T(r_0,r_M)$ are the times required for radar signals to travel the paths in straight lines at speed $c$.
 The distance $r_0$ of closest approach of the radar wave to the center of the Sun is much smaller than the distances $r_E$ and $r_M$ of the Earth and Mercury from the Sun.

 Assuming the electron distribution of the Allen-Baumbach model, the integral yields

 If, instead, we use Erickson's coronal model, we then have

 As in the case of deflection, because of the sign difference, the plasma effect of the solar corona on the time delay is opposite to what is usually expected from the general relativistic effect.
 For either equation, the positive terms on the right describe a general relativistic delay in the time it takes a radar signal to travel to Mercury and back.
 In contrast, the negative terms describe a coronal plasma contraction, that is, a radar time contraction.
-Figure 2 shows calculated curves of the excess time delay as a function of frequency for $r_0/R_{\odot}=1.5, 2, 3, 4$.
+Figure 1 shows calculated curves of the excess time delay as a function of frequency for $r_0/R_{\odot}=1.5,2,3,4$.
+Exactly the same curves are obtained for the deflection angle calculated from (32).
+In the case of deflection angle, the ordinate ranges from $-5$ second to $+1$ second.